PixarAnimationStudios/OpenUSD-proposals/proposals/usdotio/README.md

 ![Alt](/proposals/usdotio/Speaker%20and%20Scene%20Analysis.png)

 ## Command line (proposed)
-1. Embed the OpenTimelineIO metadata from otio.json into a OpenUSD file:
+1. Embed the OpenTimelineIO metadata from json.otio into a OpenUSD file:
-    - `usdotio add otio.json usdfile.usd`
+    - `usdotio add json.otio usdfile.usd`
 2. Save the OpenTimelineIO metadata written by #1 to a JSON file:
-    - `usdotio save -o otio.json usdfile.usd`
+    - `usdotio save -o json.otio usdfile.usd`
 3. Find the Omniverse sequencer information, remove, convert to OpenTimelineIO format and add back in again as OTIO metadata
-    - `usdotio update -v2 usdfile.usd`
+    - `usdotio update usdfile.usd`

 ## Strawman implementation (PR #2995)
 We've produced a proposed implementation the usdotio 'add' and 'save' commands (and an initial implementation of an OpenUSD codeless schema for OTIO), to spark discussion.
+The codeless schema prepends the "Otio*" prefix to all its schemas and it is a direct 1:1 mapping of an OpenTimelineIO file.

 *"Adds a python script to add OpenTimelineIo data to and from a .usd file.
 The .otio information is stored in a tree fashion for easy inspecting it with usdview or similar.
 You can have multiple .otio timelines, so that, for example, a TV set model carries its own .otio timeline differently from the main .otio at the root."*